jdrouet/catapulte/readme.md

 - Most of them are not really transactionnal oriented, and users complain that their login emails take a long time to arrive.
 - You cannot host it nor use it on premise
-- It's amurican!
-They can get your data without asking your permission... not really nice...
+- It's American, with the patriot act, they are able to access your users data.
 - They usually don't have templating tools for our non tech coworkers that ask us to change a wording every 2 days.
   And when they do, the editors are like html online editors, so it ends up being our job to make the template anyway.

 ## How to use it?

-Catapulte is a simple service that renders your mjml template, interpolates some data and then send it to a SMTP server.
+Catapulte is a simple service that renders your mjml template, interpolates the data and then sends it to a SMTP server.
 If you want to see how to create your own template, take a look at the `/template` folder in this repository.

-You can then start catapulte in different ways.
+You then have several options for starting catapulte.
 We recommend using Docker if you are on a amd64, i386 or arm64v8 architecture.
 By doing the following, you'll be able to have a running server that will render and send your email.

 ```bash